The Collaborative Selling approach includes six major stages, subdivided into steps and activities.

 Deliverable: A lost deal (Closed Lost) or signed contract (Closed Won) is the kick-off for delivery and future extension and expansion opportunities.

 In your CRM, we are defining the following Sales Stages and Win Probabilities as part of our Sales Pipeline:

 While you want to adjust Win Probabilities based on the actual performance of your sales process, the above table might provide an initial baseline.

 Deals are to be entered for each Sales Qualified Lead, i.e., an individual (associated with a company) who has indicated an interest in our solution.

-This sales process clearly allows us to monitor very closely the success of our selling activities via the sales funnel.
-By tracking the evolution of opportunities over their lifetimes we will be able to measure the effectiveness of our efforts in the various stages.
+This sales process allows us to closely monitor the success of our selling activities via the sales funnel.
+By tracking the evolution of opportunities over their lifetimes, we will be able to measure the effectiveness of our efforts in the various stages.

-This funnel will enable us to recognize pressure points and to take corrective action as and when required.
+This funnel will enable us to recognize pressure points and take corrective action when required.

-For questions or help with your sales process or CRM installation, contact your Aspiration Marketing account manager, connect with us through Hellobot (at the bottom right of this page) or our Contact Us forms.
+If you have questions or need help with your sales process or CRM installation, contact your Aspiration Marketing account manager, connect with us through Hellobot (at the bottom right of this page) or our Contact Us forms.